Data deduplication: Post-process versus in-line deduplication

 Deduplication may occur "in-line", as data is flowing, or "post-process" after it has been written.

 With post-process deduplication, new data is first stored on the storage device and then a process at a later time will analyze the data looking for duplication.
 The benefit is that there is no need to wait for the hash calculations and lookup to be completed before storing the data, thereby ensuring that store performance is not degraded.
 Implementations offering policy-based operation can give users the ability to defer optimization on "active" files, or to process files based on type and location.
 One potential drawback is that duplicate data may be unnecessarily stored for a short time, which can be problematic if the system is nearing full capacity.

 Alternatively, deduplication hash calculations can be done in-line: synchronized as data enters the target device.
 If the storage system identifies a block which it has already stored, only a reference to the existing block is stored, rather than the whole new block.

 The advantage of in-line deduplication over post-process deduplication is that it requires less storage and network traffic, since duplicate data is never stored or transferred.
 On the negative side, hash calculations may be computationally expensive, thereby reducing the storage throughput.
-However, certain vendors with in-line deduplication have demonstrated equipment which is able to perform in-line deduplication at high rates.
+However, certain vendors with in-line deduplication have demonstrated equipment which performs in-line deduplication at high rates.

 Post-process and in-line deduplication methods are often heavily debated.